Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Introduction

-The purpose of this work is to solve in parallel the inverse problem associated with the time-harmonic Maxwell's equations which model electromagnetic waves propagation.
+The purpose of this work is to solve in parallel the nonlinear inverse problem associated with the time-harmonic Maxwell's equations, which model electromagnetic waves propagation.
 The dielectric properties of the brain tissues of a patient yield the image that could be used for a rapid diagnosis of brain strokes.
 Simulation results presented in this work have been obtained on the imaging system prototype developed by EMTensor GmbH \cite{Semenov:2014:ETB} (see Figure~\ref{fig:chamber}).
-It is composed of $5$ rings of $32$ ceramic-loaded rectangular waveguides around a metallic cylindrical chamber of diameter $28.5$\,cm and total height $28$\,cm.
+It is composed of $5$ rings of $32$ antennas, which are ceramic-loaded rectangular waveguides, around a metallic cylindrical chamber of diameter $28.5$\,cm and total height $28$\,cm.
 The head of the patient is inserted into the chamber as shown in Figure~\ref{fig:chamber} (left).
 The imaging chamber is filled with a matching solution and a membrane is used to isolate the head.
 Each antenna successively transmits a signal at a fixed frequency, typically \SI{1}{\giga\hertz}.
 The electromagnetic wave propagates inside the chamber and in the object to be imaged according to its electromagnetic properties.
 The retrieved data then consist in the scattering parameters measured by the $160$ receiving antennas, which are used as input for the inverse problem.
-These raw data can be wirelessly transferred to a remote computing center.
+The amount of input data ($160\times160$ complex numbers) is minimal and can be wirelessly transferred to a remote computing center.
 The HPC machine will then compute the 3D images of the patient's brain.
 Once formed, these images can be quickly transmitted from the computing center to the hospital, see Figure~\ref{fig:tecno}.